djordon/queueing-tool/README.rst

    the core algorithms were written in `cython <http://cython.org/>`__.
 -  **Visualizations**.
 There are several tools that allow you to easily view congestion and movement within your network.
-This includes ready made functions for animating network dynamics, while your simulations take place.
+This includes ready made functions for animating network dynamics while your simulations take place.
 -  **Full documentation**.
 Every function and class is fully documented both `online <http://queueing-tool.readthedocs.org/>`__ and in the